Som-Energia/somenergia-tomatic/README.md

 - Incomming call info

-	Call id is used to retrieve information from the ERP useful for resolving calls faster and better.
+	For each incomming call agents get a refreshed view of the ERP information related to that number: contracts, invoices, alerts, previous notes... this way agents can resolve calls faster and better.

 ## Setup